 Recovery of Attorney’s Fees at Post-Judgment Level

-Even if the basis for your underlying case (contract, statute, or other writing) does not include an attorney’s fee provision, Florida law authorizes awarding a judgment creditor with a reasonable post-judgment collection attorney’s fees and costs.
+Even if the basis for your underlying case (a contract, statute or other writing) does not include an attorney’s fee provision, you may still have options for the recovery of your post-judgment collection attorney’s fees and costs.

-Fla.
-Stat. §57.115(1) provides: “The court may award against a judgment debtor reasonable costs and attorney’s fees incurred thereafter by a judgment creditor in connection with execution on a judgment.”
-In making this determination, the court will consider: (a) whether the judgment debtor has attempted to avoid payment of the judgment; and (b) other factors as may be appropriate in determining the value of the services provided or the necessity for incurring costs in connection with the execution.
+Fla Stat. §57.115(1) provides: “The court may award against a judgment debtor reasonable costs and attorney’s fees incurred thereafter by a judgment creditor in connection with execution on a judgment.”
+This statute has been interpreted by the courts in our area to mean a court has the authority to award a judgment creditor its attorney’s fees and costs in connection with its execution on a judgment.
+In making this determination, the court will consider: (a) whether the judgment debtor has attempted to avoid payment of the judgment and; (b) other factors as may be appropriate in determining the value of the services provided or the necessity for incurring costs in connection with the execution.